Lifestyle and fertility

 Exercise and fertility

 Moderate exercise increases both male (Vaamonte, 2012) and female fertility (Wise, 2012).
 Moderate exercise (e.g. a brisk walk) for 30 minutes most days of the week is the current recommendation for all adults and this level is fine for fertility.
 Two studies have suggested more than 3-5 hours of vigorous exercise per week for the female partner may reduce fertility (Morris, 2006, Wise, 2012), hence the above guidelines.
 Moderate or even high exercise for the male will enhance erectile function and will help prevent any decline of that function with aging.
-Only more marked exercise like biking for > or = 5 hours per week (Wise, 2011) or marathon running has negative effects on sperm.
+However, in a very thorough and well controlled study, normal young men assigned to regular high intensity exercise had significant reductions of most semen parameters and gonadotropin and testosterone levels (Safarinejad, 2009).
+As it is likely that men with decreased semen quality would have similar or greater adverse effects, we do not recomment regular, high intensity exrecise for for the male partner.
+Biking for > or = 5 hours per week (Wise, 2011) has been reported to have negative effects on sperm.
 Overheating of the testicles may explain the effect of biking.

 Nutrition and fertility